 - Company intranet

 - Internal newsletter

 - Employee testimonials

 Building a stellar reputation is closely tied to the recruiting process, as it guarantees access to top-tier talent.
 In fact, three-quarters of job candidates spend time researching a company before applying.

-This means creating your company’s brand as a corporate entity rather than branding each of your products or services separately.
+It allows your company’s brand to be a corporate entity rather than branding each of your products or services separately.

 - Build trust and long-lasting relationships with your customers